latticelabs/Mitty-deprecated-/Readme.md

     DEBUG:__main__:Generated 1 deletes
     DEBUG:__main__:Compressing and indexing VCF file

-You can take a look at the generate VCF file which should look like:
+You can take a look at the generated VCF file which should look like:

     >>> with open('Data/variant.vcf','r') as f: print f.read()  # doctest: +ELLIPSIS, +NORMALIZE_WHITESPACE
     ##fileformat=VCFv4.1